nick-montimurro/nick-montimurro/README.md

 ### [NeuroMap-AI](https://neuro-map-ai.vercel.app/)
 `TypeScript` `AI Agent`

-An AI research agent that teaches through dynamic mind map generation — build branching knowledge trees as you explore any topic.
+An AI research agent that teaches through dynamic mind map generation to build branching knowledge trees as you explore any topic you choose.

 ---